trueos/trueos-docs/trueos-handbook/postinstall.rst

 Time Zone Selection Screen
 ==========================

-The next configuration screen, shown in :numref:`Figure %s <config2b>`, allows selection of the timezone.
+The next configuration screen, shown in :numref:`Figure %s <config2>`, allows selection of the timezone.

-.. _config2b:
+.. _config2:

 .. figure:: images/config2b.png
+   :scale: 100%

    : Time Zone Selection

 Use the drop-down menu to select the city closest to the system's location.
-If the system is connected to the Internet, the installer will attempt to detect the correct timezone.
+If the system is connected to the Internet, the installer automatically attempts to detect the correct timezone.

 If the system is dual booting and the other operating system expects the BIOS to use UTC, also check :guilabel:`Set BIOS to UTC time`.

 A default system hostname will be created.
 To change the name, type the desired hostname in the :guilabel:`System Hostname` field.
-If the computer is a member of a DNS domain, the "Domain Name" is also an option.
+If the computer is a member of a DNS domain, the *Domain Name* is also an option.

 When finished, click :guilabel:`Next` to proceed to the next screen.